Anytime goalscorers: 4 football tips for Saturday's action

 Back our anytime goalscorer 47/1 four-fold or the Lucky 15, including football betting tips from the Championship, League One and League Two.

 Had you placed a £10 stake or £1 Lucky 15 on Adam Drury's anytime goalscorer football betting tips for the 2018/19 season, your profit would be:

-Having scored six goals in six matches, Okenabirhie looks a massive price to repeat the trick against Peterborough on Saturday.
+Having scored nine goals in his last nine matches, Toney looks a fantastic bet to hit the net against Walsall on Saturday.

 *Odds subject to change.